Vinyl revival: In the United States

-Taylor Swift leads the vinyl revival.
+Taylor Swift had a large impact on the vinyl revival.
 Her ninth studio album, Evermore (2020), sold 102,000 vinyl LPs in a single week in June 2021, breaking the record for the biggest vinyl sales week for an album since MRC Data began tracking sales in 1991.
 In 2021, for the first time in the last 30 years, vinyl record sales exceeded CD sales; one of every 3 albums sold in the US was a vinyl LP.
-Indie retailers sold almost half of all vinyl LPs, while Taylor Swift was the format's top-selling artist, accounting for 2.6% of total sales.
+Indie retailers sold almost half of all vinyl LPs, while Swift was the format's top-selling artist, accounting for 2.6% of total sales.
 As per the MRC Data mid-year report for 2021, sales of vinyl records in the US surpassed that of the CDs; 19.2 million vinyl albums were sold in the first six months of 2021, outpacing the 18.9 million CDs sold.
 This has been attributed to a phenomenon of listeners looking for tangible ways to consume music, especially the fanbases of various musicians.
 In 2022, Swift's tenth studio album, Midnights sold 575,000 LPs in its first week, totaling 945,000 LPs in the last two months of the year, garnering the largest vinyl sales year for an album in Luminate Data history.
 Swift sold 1.695 million vinyl LPs across her entire catalog in 2022, with one of every 25 vinyl LPs sold that year in the U.S. being a Swift album—a sum larger than the next two biggest-sellers of vinyl combined: Harry Styles with 719,000 and the Beatles with 553,000.

-In 2023, Swift released her rerecording of her 5th studio album, 1989 (Taylors Version).
+In 2023, Swift released her rerecording of her 5th studio album, 1989 (Taylor's Version).
 The album sold 580,000 vinyl the first week of release, Luminate’s biggest vinyl sales week since they began tracking sales in 1991.
 She was responsible for 1 out of 15 vinyls sold, about 7% of all vinyl sold that year.
-Swift's 2024 album, The Tortured Poets Department sold 859,000 lps in the album's first week alone, beating the previous set record by herself.
+In March 2023, the RIAA published a revenue report for 2022, in which vinyl accounted for $1.2 billion of physical media sales out of a total of $1.7 billion.
+This was the first instance of vinyl sales growth outpacing CD sales growth since 1987 as CDs saw an 18% decline in sales year-on-year.
+Americans bought 49.61 million vinyl records in 2023, which was a 14% increase from the previous years sales.
+Swift's 2024 album, The Tortured Poets Department sold 859,000 LPs in the album's first week alone, beating the previous set record by herself.
 The album ended up becoming the best selling album of the year with 1.489 million copies sold.
-Swift's 2025 album, The Life of a Showgirl, sold 1.334 million LPs during its first week of release, already making it the best selling album of the year so far.
+Swift's 2025 album, The Life of a Showgirl, sold 1.334 million LPs during its first week of release, already making it the best selling album of the year.
+This contributed to the net vinyl industry incomes surpassing the $1 billion mark for the first time since 1983.
+Vinyl sales climbed 7.9%, to 46.8 million from 43.4 million in 2024, with revenue climbing to $1 billion from $954 million.